by-the-fireplace/learning-cs/design-data-intensive-applications-ddia/ch5-replication.md

     - If the system is connected with some other storage system.
 "The GitHub accident: primary keys got assigned to wrong rows, causing private data disclosed to wrong users"
     - Two or more nodes think they are leaders
     - What's the right timeout before the leader declares dead

+#### Implementation of replication logs
+**Statement-based**
+- Leader logs all write requests (statement).
+The log is sent to followers.
+- Issues:
+    - Timestamp or random numbers can cause inconsistency between leader and follower
+    - Autoincrementing statements require followers to execute statement in a certain order, which could limit concurrency
+    - Statements with side effects, such as triggers, stored procedures, udfs could cause inconsistency
+- Work-arounds are possible but requires to consider a lot of edge cases, so other replication approaches are preferred

+**Write-ahead log (WAL) shipping**
+- Instead of sending request statements, leaders send the log of all writing sequence to the disk.
+So that followers could use the log to replciate the exact same operations on disk as the leader (similar to the append-only database log)
+- This method is used in PostgreSQL and Oracle
+- Disadvantage is it requires certain disk format since it's a low level write description
+- If a replication protocol allows follower to use a newer version of software than leader, we can first upgrade followers then failover the leader and make a follower the new leader.
+This is zero downtime upgrade.
+- If a replication protocol does not allow this (WAL usually doesn't allow version mismatch), downtime is required.

+**Logical (row-based) log replication**
+- Use an alternative format for replication (logical log), which distinguishes from the storage engine's data representation
+- Logical log for relational database is usually at the granularity of a row writing:
+    - Insert row: log contains new values of all columns
+    - Delete row: log contains information to uniquely identify the row (primary key or all columns)
+    - Update row: log contains information to uniquely identify the row and new values of all columns
+- MySQL's binlog uses this approach
+- It's easier for external software to parse (*change data capture*)

+**Trigger-based replication**
+- Sometimes we want to move replication to the application layer which gives more flexibility of how we do replication
+- We can achieve this by using tools such as Oracle GoldenGate or some relational database features *triggers* and *stored procedures*
+    - Triggers: it lets you register application code which is automatically executed when data changes